MYSTRANsolver/MYSTRAN/dev_docs/post_processing.md

 | NEU      |  DISP(NEU)=ALL         | doesn't work |

 The F06 and ANS files are basically the same, so main results support is the same.
+However, the ANS file is incomplete, so until they're the same, we'll document it.

 OP2 PLOT Support
 ================